PrincessRTFM/ffxiv-extended/plugins-and-mods.md

 Now we get to the fun stuff: plugins to affect your game.
 You can find a more in-depth guide to my personal recommendations and configurations on the [recommended plugins] article, but for this particular guide, I'm going to focus on basics like how to view and install plugins.

-To start with, you'll need to run the `/xlplugins` command.
-It's added by XIVLauncher, and should open a window directly in your game that looks roughly like this.
-Note that the list of plugins you see will be different - you can hide plugins you don't want _visible_ in your browser list, and also any installed plugins will be moved to the other tab.
+To start with, you'll need to run the `/xlplugins` command, or use the button on the main menu screen, at the upper left.
+Both of these are added by XIVLauncher, and should open a window directly in your game that looks roughly like this.
+Note that the list of plugins you see will be different - you can hide plugins you don't want _visible_ in your browser list.
 Furthermore, plugins that only have testing builds won't show up unless you enable them.

 ![Plugin browser]